Paramesonephric duct: Anti-Müllerian hormone

+Non-AMH

+When AMH is absent, regression does not occur.
+In this case, WNT7A from the MDE encourages the location-specific expression of HOXA10 and HOXA11, which specifies the development of the uterus and cervix, in the MDM.
+Two additional Hox genes, HoxA9 and HoxA13, specify the development of the Fallopian tube and the upper vagina.
+The expression of these Hox genes depend on WNT5A being expressed.
+WNT4 remains required for further uterine development.

 Function

-In females, the paramesonephric ducts give rise to the uterine tubes, uterus, and upper portion of the vagina, while the mesonephric ducts degenerate due to the absence of male androgens.
+In females, the paramesonephric ducts give rise to the fallopian tubes, uterus, and upper portion of the vagina, while the mesonephric ducts degenerate due to the absence of male androgens.
 In contrast, the paramesonephric ducts begin to proliferate and differentiate in a cranial-caudal progression to form the aforementioned structures.
 During this time, the single-layered paramesonephric duct epithelium differentiates into other structures, ranging from the ciliated columnar epithelium in the uterine tube to stratified squamous epithelium in the vagina.

 The paramesonephric ducts and the mesonephric ducts share a majority of the same mesenchyme due to Hox gene expression.
 The genes expressed play a critical role in mediating the regional characterization of structures found along the cranial-caudal axis of the female reproductive tract.

 Clinical significance

 Mutations in AMH

-Individuals that are 46, XY and have been tested positive for mutations in their AMH or AMH receptor genes have been known to exhibit features typical of that which are exhibited in persistent müllerian duct syndrome due to the fact that the paramesonephric ducts fail to regress.
+Individuals that are 46, XY and have been tested positive for mutations in their AMH or AMH receptor genes have been known to exhibit features typical of that which are exhibited in persistent Müllerian duct syndrome due to the fact that the paramesonephric ducts fail to regress.
 When this happens the individuals develop structures that are derived from the paramesonephric duct, and also structures that are derived from the mesonephric duct.
-A male that has persistent müllerian duct syndrome may have an upper vagina, uterus, and uterine tubes as well as ductus deferens along with male external genitalia.
+A male that has persistent Müllerian duct syndrome may have an upper vagina, uterus, and uterine tubes as well as ductus deferens along with male external genitalia.
 The female organs are in the correct anatomical position but the position of the testis varies.
 60% to 70% of detected cases, both testes will lie in the normal position for the ovaries; about 20% to 30% of the time, one of the testis will lie within the inguinal hernial sac while in other cases both testes will lie within the same inguinal hernia sac.
-However whenever an individual exhibits persistent müllerian duct syndrome, the ductus deferens will run along the lateral sides of the uterus.
+However whenever an individual exhibits persistent Müllerian duct syndrome, the ductus deferens will run along the lateral sides of the uterus.